billsix/cprogrammingbook/doc/00-Preface.rst

 a freestanding environment, although it isn't a good idea to go using names that are used in the standard library, simply because it will mislead readers of the program.
-Chapter 9 describes the names and uses of the library functions.
+:ref:`libraries` describes the names and uses of the library functions.

 Typographical conventions